Arturoperez01/nachallange/README.md

     password: "",
     database: "mydb"

+*note: You would need to create a new database for the project, the default database is mydb.

 After the database is set next you need is to install the dependencies, for this you must open a terminal in this folder and type:

 ```